Entanglement Coordination Rates in Multi-User Networks: Introduction

 \section{Introduction}

 State distribution and coordination are important in quantum communication \cite{HsiehWilde:10p1}, computation \cite{matera2016coherent }, and cryptography \cite{liu2013experimental}.
 The quantum coordination problem can be described as follows.
 Consider a network that consists of $N$ nodes, where Node $i$ can perform an encoding operation $\mathcal{E}_i$ on a quantum system $A_i$, and its state should be in a certain correlation with the rest of the network nodes.
+An example is shown in Figure~\ref{Figure: Coordinaiton network}.
+The objective is to \emph{simulate} a specific joint state $\omega_{A_1, A_2, \dots , A_N}$, i.e., a noisy correlation.
 The objective is to simulate a specific joint state $\omega_{A_1, A_2, \dots , A_N}$.
 Some of the nodes are not free to choose their encoding operation, but rather have their quantum state dictated by Nature via a physical process.
 Node $i$ can send qubits to node $j$ via a quantum channel at a limited communication rate ${Q_{i,j}}$.
 In addition, the nodes may share limited entanglement resources, prior to their communication.
 The optimal performance of the communication network is characterized by the quantum communication rates $Q_{i,j}$ that are necessary and sufficient for simulating the desired quantum correlation.